In-House Pet Laboratory in Charleston, SC

 We use our extensive hematology lab station to perform comprehensive blood panels, which are used to evaluate major organ and cellular function in our patients.
-These panels are a useful diagnostic tool for sick pets and can be used for pre-anesthetic blood work for surgical patients as well.
+These panels are a useful diagnostic tool for sick dogs and cats and can be used for pre-anesthetic blood work for surgical patients as well.
 The results of these panels are produced within 15-20 minutes, giving us the opportunity to provide prompt treatment if needed.
 The sooner a condition is treated, the greater the chances of successful recovery.

 - Canine heartworm disease

 - Feline leukemia (FeLV)